BubbleCow/bubblecow-documentation/Editorial/Writers/C/Cy Tid/Spaceballs/Spaceballs - Editors Report - Developmental Editing - BubbleCow 1.md

 Meet Crazy Eddie.
 Meet Luci.
 - In this chapter, I wanted you to start with an interaction with Chippers.
 I wanted him to turn up at the prison and them refuse to let him see the prisoner.
 The main character then contacts Chippers and he works his magic.
 Suddenly they are very accommodating and more than happy to let him talk to Eddie.
 - I have made more of a note about this above, but I wanted each of these sections to be a new chapter with more detailed world building.
+- I would remove the backstory about the marriage and, instead, keep it hidden from the reader until you can introduce it via conversation.
+This will be more engaging for the reader.
+- Luci needs more of a reason to agree. the money is good but there needs to be an emotional element.
+Perhaps she wants him to agree to divorce that is not in his favour, and, maybe, agree never to see her again or some such thing.
+You need there to be a much stronger motivation.
+If it is just the money, then she needs a reason in addition.
+Perhaps she is in debt and this will solve her problem.